clarahjk00/Lazor-Project-G2/README.md

 P 9 2
 ```

 After compiling all the necessary parts into the .bff file, **voila!** You are ready to get the solution!
+Scroll down to the end and edit input_file and output_file on "Main Code Block.py".
+For example:

+'''
+input_file = 'whatever.bff'
+output_file = 'whatever_solution.txt'
+'''

+*Make sure the full file name goes between ' '.
+Input file should end with .bff and output file should end with .txt*

+Run the code and get the file!

 *We used yarn_5.bff as an example of structuring the .bff file.
 Check the file if you are unsure how to compile all the necessary parts!*